okornoe/web102_prework/README.md

 ## Notes

-Adding the gif to the readme file
+Had difficulties adding the gif to the readme file

 ## License